BBBase-EHeresy-PPPub/PPPub/docs/battle_companies/good_battle_companies.md

 Though Rohan is a lush and fertile land of rolling plains and gentle hills, it is a kingdom much used to the cruelty of war.
 Constant raids from the neighbouring Dunlendings, and a history of battle against foes as varied as Orcs and even the Variags of Khand, have forced the men of the Mark to keep a watchful eye over their domain.
 Across Rohan, her people gather within the palisades of fortified towns and villages, never straying far from safety.

-To ensure that the lands between these settlements are free of invaders, constant patrols march along Rohan’s borders and guard her roadways, well-armed and ready to drive back evildoers.
+To ensure that the lands between these settlements are free of invaders, constant patrols march along Rohan's borders and guard her roadways, well-armed and ready to drive back evildoers.
 Such a duty might seem ignominious to some, but for those who wish to demonstrate their worth to the Marshals of the Mark, there is no better proving ground.
-Thus can Rohan’s captains find a ready supply of young fighters, full of bravado and the confidence of youth, eager to prove themselves.
+Thus can Rohan's captains find a ready supply of young fighters, full of bravado and the confidence of youth, eager to prove themselves.
 Those who take up these duties either return as settled, experienced warriors… or they do not return at all.

 **STARTING BATTLECOMPANY**